 Most of this data will become available to third parties, who use the database to review other corporation’s information.
 We will cover this in the next section of the article.

-Queries is where you can search and access information about all corporations that are registered in Estonia, however, this information is not free but the good news is that it only costs a few euros.
+Queries is where you can search and access information about all corporations that are registered in Estonia, however, this information is free since October 2022.

 Once you are on the front page of the business registry and you want to look up a certain business, you need to know its legal name, its registry code or its VAT number.
 You can find this information almost on every corporation’s homepage.
 Then you just type the information into the search field.